Handling Tooth Injuries in Toddlers - Know What Precautions If loosing Permanent Teeth

 In most situations a little part of the tooth is chipped, this can be filed easily.
 A larger chip that does not involve pulp can be filled using tooth colored /composite resin.
 While in cases where one has lost the entire baby /milk tooth it is not normally replaced, in such situations if the patient is too young space maintainers can be given to the child.
 If there is bleeding one should put cold water on a piece of gauze and apply pressure to the site of injury and make child suck an ice pop to keep swelling in check.

-In cases of injury to the permanent teeth: Again in case of a small chip, filing of the roughened edge is done while if the chip is slightly larger a composite filling is required.
-Incase of severe injury wherein the permanent tooth is completely knocked out one can take following steps to ensure minimum damage till the patient can reach dentist:
+Again in case of a small chip, filing of the roughened edge is done while if the chip is slightly larger a composite filling is required.
+In case of severe injury wherein the permanent tooth is completely knocked out one can take following steps to ensure minimum damage till the patient can reach dentist.
+Know age when child start losing milk teeth.

 Keep in mind that loosing a permanent tooth is a dental emergency and that a permanent tooth has best survival chance if replanted within 30 min.

-So Parents God forbid if you ever face such a situation please try not to panic, and rush the child to dentist while keeping the above steps in mind.
+So, Parents God forbid if you ever face such a situation please try not to panic, and rush the child to dentist while keeping the above steps in mind.
 The child will need your tender loving care; your reactions and body language would only scare him further.
+All the best !

 | Aug 21, 2012